 Can you put a subwoofer on its side?
 You will eventually be able to hook your subwoofer up once you have found the right place.
 You might find it doesn’t work in the best position.
 You might find your desk too small and need to place the subwoofer sideways to ensure it’s close to the speakers.

-Although the placement of your subwoofer in the room will affect its sound quality, it is not the only thing that matters.
-Even if your subwoofer is the most powerful in the world, it won’t make a difference if the sound balance isn’t right.
+Although where you put a subwoofer in the room will affect its sound quality, it’s not the only thing that counts.
+Even if your sub is the most powerful in the world, it won’t help if the sound isn’t balanced.

-When setting up your subwoofer, think about how big it should be and whether you can make it smaller if possible.
+Think about how big your speaker should be and whether you can make it smaller.
 Also, place your subwoofer correctly so it doesn’t fall apart.
 You may need extra protection depending on where you are.

 Consider the Shape